Social media listening provides previously untapped insights for designing clinical trials. Here’s how to listen and learn from the global chatter.

 Therefore, the needs identified from social media communities can serve to better inform the design of clinical trials.

-For example, Diasome is an organization dedicated to helping people with diabetes.
+For example, Diasome helps people with diabetes.
 The company routinely uses its social listening team to examine 40,000+ social media posts on diabetes topics in the United States.

 By analyzing these online conversations, Diasome identifies key issues of importance to patients and healthcare providers.
 These findings can then be used to help create clinical trials designed to address the unmet needs of people living with diabetes.

 With so many people ready to engage and speak out on social media platforms, it’s a great opportunity to refine clinical trial recruitment and retention strategies.
 In these cases, social media is mostly used to complement traditional recruitment methods, rather than replace them.

 For example, a randomized controlled trial used social media to recruit 11% (35 out of 311) of their adult participants to assess the effectiveness of behavioral intervention and prevent weight gain over the Christmas holiday period.
 Other recruitment methods included word of mouth, recruitment at workplaces, community events, and schools.

 Of course, researchers can participate in the social media exchanges too, during which time targeted questions can be asked to elicit helpful patient insights that will further improve trial recruitment decisions.

 In order to extract useful data from the vast ocean of social media content, it’s necessary to identify phrases and classify them first into ‘useful’ and ‘not useful’, and then into negative, neutral, and positive opinions.